by Paddy Waldron

 Collection: Ireland, Civil Registration Indexes, 1845-1958

 In recent times, civil registration has extended to include stillbirths, adoptions, and same sex civil partnerships.
-The Thirty-fourth Amendment of the Constitution (Marriage Equality) Bill 2015 began to make its way through the Oireachtas in March 2015 and will have further implications for civil registration.
+The Thirty-fourth Amendment of the Constitution (Marriage Equality) Bill 2015 began to make its way through the Oireachtas in March 2015, culminating in a referendum on 22 May 2015.
+This will have further implications for civil registration.

 Divorce has also been introduced in the Republic of Ireland, under the Fifteenth Amendment of the Constitution Act, 1995, which was approved by referendum on 24 November 1995.
 Is the marriage register amended to reflect the fact that a divorce has taken place?
 Is there a separate register of divorces?
 Or is divorce like credit cards, a 21st century concept not considered relevant in a 19th century civil registration system?